Ketan-vora/GitDemo/PITCHME.md

 - Fork the repo which you want to contribute (e.g. GitDemo / PITCHME.md)
 - Contribute the markdown file.
 - Push to the Git Repo.
-- Pull request on the Git Repo and the author will approve/reject the contributions.
+- Pull request on the Git Repo and the author will approve/reject the contribution.